-An enduring power of attorney enables you to take action now to ensure that your best interests are safeguarded if you lose your ability to make decisions for yourself at some time in the future.
+An enduring power of attorney enables you to take action now to ensure that your best interests are safeguarded if you are unable to make decisions for yourself at some time in the future.

 What is a limited power of attorney?